sp301415/ringo-snark/README.md

 This library consists of two parts:

 1. **Jindo**, a lattice-based PCS (Polynomial Commitment Scheme) with post-quantum security and transparent setup.
-More importantly, CELPC naturally supports polynomials over very large prime fields, making it a suitable candidate for proving relations over typical FHE parameters.
+More importantly, Jindo naturally supports polynomials over very large prime fields, making it a suitable candidate for proving relations over typical FHE parameters.
 2. **Buckler** [[HLSS24](https://eprint.iacr.org/2024/1879)], a zero-knowledge PIOP (Polynomial Interactive Oracle Proof) toolkit for relationships over power-of-two cyclotomic rings, which is commonly used in lattice-based cryptography.

 ## Usage